gutschilla/elixir-pdf-generator/README.md

    packaged in your distribution (I will add support for this later).

    On some machines, this doesn't install Chromium and fails.
-Here's how to get this running on Ubtunu 18:
+Here's how to get this running on Ubuntu 18:

    ```
    DEBIAN_FRONTEND=noninteractive PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=TRUE \